kciarnie/Weather/README.md

 # Notes
 This is a coding challenge from a company.
 The notes are in the following file: [e-mail.txt](email-txt)

+In order to comply with the the email.
+I am not using SwiftUI.

 ### Features
 - User is presented with a list of cities that they can click on to go to the Weather Details View
 - [Dark Sky API](https://darksky.net/dev/docs) is used